Proper Mounting Helps Prevent Gearbox Failure

 First, let’s explore the gearbox types most often employed in manufacturing and industrial settings, including:

-- Helical gearboxes: Because helical gears are cylindrical with angled teeth, they have a higher contact level with each other and allow more than one gear tooth to be in contact during operation, resulting in less vibration, longer lifespan and quieter operation in this type of gearbox.
+- Inline gearboxes: This design utilizes helical gears with angled teeth.
+They have a higher contact level with each other and allow more than one gear tooth to be in contact during operation, resulting in less vibration, longer lifespan and quieter operation in this type of gearbox.

 - Planetary gearboxes: With aligned input and output shafts, planetary gearboxes offer higher torque-to-weight ratios and reduced noise.
 They are also compact in nature, making them suitable for robotics applications.